-So you’re taking a ski vacation.
-All that exercise of a long days on the slopes is bound to make you and the kids starving.
+Long days on the slopes on family ski vacations are bound to make you and the kids starving.
 If you are headed to Northstar California Resort in North Lake Tahoe, you definitely won’t have a hard time finding great food.
 Californians know their food and wine, but Northstar’s dining choices are the most extensive and the best quality of all the ski resorts in Tahoe.
 Luckily, the dining options also strike the right balance for families, with kids being welcome nearly everywhere.

 My family has skied Northstar with kids dozens of times over the years, with plenty of visits this year as I served as an ambassador for Northstar for the ski season.
 As a result, we have tried nearly all the restaurants in the Village, at the Ritz-Carlton Lake Tahoe, and on the mountain.
 Here’s our family-friendly guide to help you make the right dining choices for your next North Lake Tahoe ski vacation.

 The Ritz-Carlton Lake Tahoe is located at mid-mountain and has a wide variety of dining options, from grab-and-go to one of the finest restaurants on the mountain.
 Even if you aren’t staying there, consider stopping in for lunch while skiing or planning a dinner out.
 If you drive up to dine but aren’t staying at the hotel, ask for parking validation which makes valet parking only $10.